Hallé St Peter’sPhoebe Hurst

 St. Peter’s greets the Ancoats visitor as a defiant snub to urban decline

-Hallé St. Peter’s can now claim back some of its former glory.
+Hallé St. Peter’s now claims much of its former glory.
 Towering over Blossom Street, it greets the Ancoats visitor as a historic symbol – and a defiant snub to urban decline.
 Inside, the gleaming iron pillars and criss-crossing lights belie any of the industrial grime the church may have once known, and its pew-less floor space comfortably fits an entire orchestra.
-Although the church’s primary function is a home for the Hallé’s community projects, the space will also be used to hold small concerts.
+Although the church’s primary function is a home for the Hallé’s community projects, the space also houses many other small gigs and concerts, and opens its doors to a number of festivals.

-Even without visiting St. Peter’s, taking a wander around its half-restored-half-abandoned neighbourhood is an architectural treat and it’s striking that, finally two decades after the founding of the Ancoats Urban Village Company the regeneration that was much talked of in the 1990’s has actually arrived.
-The area is booming with building projects and things may not be too quiet in Ancoats (or “New Islington” as developers, Urban Splash would have us call it) for years to come.
-From industry hub to derelict sprawl, “Ann Coates” may not have aged as gracefully as she would have hoped, but there’s no doubt that she still has a few years left in her yet.
+Even without visiting St. Peter’s, taking a wander around its restored neighbourhood is an architectural treat and it’s striking that, a good two decades after the founding of the Ancoats Urban Village Company the regeneration that was much talked of in the 1990’s has actually arrived.
+The area is booming with building projects, with many new ventures set to join this bustling hub of independent business.
+From industry hub to derelict sprawl to Time Out‘s 11th coolest neighbourhood in the world, “Ann Coates” has a few years left in her yet…